Educational Improvement Tax Credit Program (EITC)

 - July 1 – All other businesses including Pre-K business applications

-- Applications must be submitted electronically using DCED’s Single Application for Assistance.
+- Applications must be submitted electronically using DCED’s Electronic Single Application process.

 - Review the Business Application Guide